ksivamuthu/couchbase-mobile-portal/md-docs/_1x/guides/couchbase-lite/native-api/peer-to-peer.md

 [PhotoDrop](https://github.com/couchbaselabs/photo-drop) is a P2P sharing app similar to the iOS AirDrop feature that you can use to send photos across devices.
 The source code is available for iOS and Android.
 The QR code is used for advertising an adhoc endpoint URL that a sender can scan and send photos to.

-### Bonjour
+### DNS-SD

+DNS Service Discovery is a [standard](https://www.ietf.org/rfc/rfc6763.txt)) for discovering services based on a service type.
+It's usually coupled with [Multicast DNS](https://tools.ietf.org/html/rfc6762), which allows devices to broadcast their existence and services on a LAN without requiring a DNS server.
+These technologies are usually referred to as Bonjour, which is Apple's name for its implementation, but they're available under other names on most operating systems.
+Android calls them Network Service Discovery.

-The first step to using Bonjour for peer discovery is to advertize a service with the following properties:
+The first step to using Bonjour for peer discovery is to advertise a service with the following properties:

-- **Type:** Bonjour can be used by many other devices on the LAN (printers, scanners, other apps etc).
+- **Type:** Bonjour can be used by many other types of devices on the LAN (printers, scanners, other apps etc).
 The service type is a way to interact only with peers whose service type is the same.
 - **Name:** A string to serve as identifier for other peers.
 It should be unique for each peer.
+It does not need to be human-readable.
 - **Port:** The port number the Listener is running on.
-- **Metadata:** Optional data that will be sent in the advertizment packets (the size limit is around 15KB).
+- **Metadata:** Optional data that will be sent in the advertizment packets (the size limit is around 1.5KB).

 	> **Note:** Bonjour browsers are useful to monitor devices broadcasting a particular service on the LAN ([OS X Bonjour browser](http://www.macupdate.com/app/mac/13388/bonjour-browser), [iOS app](https://itunes.apple.com/gb/app/discovery-bonjour-browser/id305441017), [Windows browser](http://hobbyistsoftware.com/bonjourbrowser))